trema/GEC13/hello_trema/hello_trema.md

 * There is a strong correlation between the length of code (number of tokens) and programmers' productivity
   * e.g. Arc Programming Language [Paul Graham]
-* With smaller code,
+* With smaller code
-  * the faster you can read and write codes,
+  * less time to write consistant code
-  * the less chances for bugs
+  * less chances for bugs

 <br />